oluwaseunladeinde/backend-technical-test/README.md

 The project currently doesn't display the correct number.
 Indeed, instead of the number of proteins, the number of individual Pfam annotations is displayed, which means that some proteins are counted more than once.

-Provide a fix so that each protein associated with an InterPro entry is counted only once, regardless of the number of annotations it receives from Pfam entries.
+**Task:** provide a fix so that each protein associated with an InterPro entry is counted only once, regardless of the number of annotations it receives from Pfam entries.

 ## Exercise 2: implement a detailed endpoint for InterPro entries

-Your task is to create a detailed endpoint that retrieves information about InterPro entries based on their accession.
+**Task:** create a detailed endpoint that retrieves information about an InterPro entry based on its accession.
 The endpoint should return the following properties:

 * `accession`: the unique identifier for the InterPro entry